CHFS: Child & Family Studies (Undergraduate)

 Attributes: Liberal

 This course covers family theories, assessments, and interventions to create a framework for understanding, evaluating and implementing a variety of family interventions.
 Utilizing current theories in family development, students will learn about and critique intervening and preventative tactics used to address crises occurring across the family life cycle.
 The course also explores research-supported therapeutic approaches that are most effective for working with diverse families, with attention to distinct family contexts, strengths, needs, values, traditions and beliefs.
-This course meets the Community and Human Services Area of Study guidelines for Knowledge of Service Delivery, Skills and Application and Integration.
+This course meets the Community and Human Services Area of Study guidelines for Skills and Application and Integration.
 This course is aligned with the BS in Addiction Studies program guidelines for Skills, Assessment & Education, and Application and Integration.
 This course was previously CHS-253504 Family Intervention.

 Explore the topic of aging as a global phenomenon with cross-cultural, multinational resource implications for health care systems and health and human services providers.
 Study the interdisciplinary topic of global aging from an international, primarily non-Western perspective with emphasis on learning country-specific models for engaging the worldwide trend of aging populations.
 Understand the health and human service implications for aging policy and practice driven by cultural practices, geographic resources, demographics, traditions of kinship structures and perceptions of disability around the globe.
 Note: This course aligns with the Community and Human Services Area of Study guidelines for Diversity and Knowledge of Service Delivery.
 This course was previously CHS-253314 Global Perspectives on Aging.